 We did a 2-week research sprint to gather information and develop personas.

-I started our research by talking to stakeholders to understand what were the important points they really wanted to convey to new users and to learn what they already knew about the current users.
+I started our research by talking to stakeholders to understand what were the important points they wanted to convey to new users and to learn what they already knew about the current users.

 I wanted to understand how other popular GovCon sites spotlighted their features to users and some of the messaging they used.

-I looked to understand how our main user types used the site, how it has helped them in their day to day duties, and how they looked through sites when looking for a new service.
+I looked to understand how our main user types used the site, how it helped them in their day to day duties, and how they looked through sites when looking for a new service.

 We were able to create 3 fleshed out personas based off of our research.